plunderludics/unity-hawk/README.md

 The included demo scene contains [this shader](https://github.com/yunoda-3DCG/Simple-CRT-Shader), [this model of a TV](https://sketchfab.com/3d-models/crt-tv-9ba4baa106e64319a0b540cf0af5aa9e), and [a rom of Elite for the NES](http://www.iancgbell.clara.net/elite/nes/index.htm).

 ## Contact
 If you want help setting up the tool, or you are interested in contributing, or have any other questions, feel free to join our discord: https://discord.gg/ATJSh8W8dp.
-Github issues also welcome.